A Definition Of Cloud Storage Security

-Whereas, this has to be the first step for any small business while planning to put data in the cloud that they need to properly assess the security controls provided by the cloud service providers.
+Whereas, this has to be the first step for any small business while planning to put data in the cloud that they need to accurately assess the security controls provided by the cloud service providers.
 They should take time to inspect whether the security given by the service provider is enough to protect the consumer data and achieve compliance standards.
-While it is true that small businesses do not have adequately trained staff to perform an in-depth risk analysis, but they can at least ask the help of the cloud service providers in attaining compliance reports as well as audit and control attestations.
-Also, the consulting firms should surely help the small businesses in interpreting the reports if they need assistance.
+While it is true that small businesses do not have adequately trained staff to perform an in-depth risk analysis, they can at least ask the help of the cloud service providers in attaining compliance reports as well as audit and control attestations.
+Also, the consulting firms should surely help small businesses in interpreting the stories if they need assistance.

 All businesses, irrespective of being big or small, should actively pursue matters of data protection when they store their sensitive data in the cloud.
-As a matter of fact, some controls already come attached to the cloud provider services when they avail the cloud storage facility.
+Some controls already come attached to the cloud provider services when they avail of the cloud storage facility.
 But, in addition to the data security and access controls, small enterprises need to look into security monitoring and alerting systems.
-But nevertheless, a strong dedicated staff focused on cloud security is essential else it may happen that the account hijacking and other cyber attacks go unnoticed right through their noses.
+Nevertheless, a robust and dedicated staff focused on cloud security is essential else the account hijacking and other cyber attacks may go unnoticed right through their noses.

 Cloud providers can help enterprises to set up security controls and staff training.
 They can even offer some excellent tools that help in the identification of suspicious behavior.
 But ideally, even the small enterprises should follow the practice of having cloud backups and other basic exercises that will go a long way in maintaining cloud storage security as well as help in achieving compliance standards.
 It can be made through the assistance of third-parties like cloud security providers, for which CASB solutions come on top.